-This personal information must be handled and dealt with properly however it is collected, recorded and used, and whether it be on paper, in computer records or recorded by any other means, and there are safeguards within the legislation to ensure this.
+This Personal Data must be handled and dealt with properly however it is collected, recorded and used, and whether it be on paper, in computer records or recorded by any other means, and there are safeguards within the legislation to ensure this.

-The Guild regards the lawful and correct treatment of personal information as paramount to its successful operations and in maintaining confidence between itself and those with whom it carries out business.
-The Guild will ensure that it treats personal information lawfully and correctly.
+The Guild regards the lawful and correct treatment of Personal Data as paramount to its successful operations and in maintaining confidence between itself and those with whom it carries out business.
+The Guild will ensure that it treats Personal Data lawfully and correctly.

-To this end, the Guild fully endorses and adheres to the principles of Data Protection as set out in section 5 of the GDPR.
+To this end, the Guild fully endorses and adheres to the principles of Data Protection as set out in section 5 of the UK GDPR.

+1.3.
 Importance of Data Protection

-The GDPR requires individual organisations, including the Guild, to ensure that information it holds on individuals is stored appropriately.
+The UK GDPR requires individual organisations, including the Guild, to ensure that information it holds on individuals is stored appropriately.
 In line with this, the Guild is registered with the Information Commissioner as a Data Controller.

-The purpose of the GDPR is to protect the rights and privacy of individuals, and to ensure that data about them is not processed without their knowledge and is processed consistently with the purpose it was collected.
+The purpose of the UK GDPR is to protect the rights and privacy of individuals, and to ensure that data about them is not processed without their knowledge and is processed consistently with the purpose it was collected.